Microwave Running Cost Calculator: How Much It Costs You

 1. Gather your materials – You’ll need a soft cloth or sponge, a microwavable bowl, and a cleaning solution (equal parts of white vinegar and water, dishwashing soap, and a drop of lemon essential oil).

 3. Wipe down the interior – Carefully remove the bowl and turntable tray.
-Then, take the sponge and wipe the interior, please focus on any stubborn stains.
+Then, take the sponge and wipe the interior; please focus on any stubborn stains.
 Don’t forget to clean the turntable in the sink with dish soap and water.
 Wipe the interior with dry paper towels and place the turntable back in the microwave.

-If you have an over the range microwave, don’t forget to remove the grease filter and clean it with hot, soapy water at least once a month.
+If you have an over-the-range microwave, don’t forget to remove the grease filter and clean it with hot, soapy water at least once a month.

 #2 Use Your Microwave’s Features